Advance care planning

 If you want to, you can then formalise your advance care plan through an advance care directive .
 An advance care directive is a type of written advance care plan.
 It’s sometimes called a living will.

 Forms and requirements for writing advance care directives vary between states and territories.
 For information specific to your state or territory, please visit Advance Care Planning Australia.

-You should review your advance care plan and directive:
+You should review your advance care directive:

 - when your preferences change

 If you have insufficient decision-making capacity and haven’t completed an advance care directive

 Your substitute decision-maker may document your preferences in an advance care plan.
 These preferences aren’t legally-binding but may be useful in informing your care.
 It’s important your SDM knows your preferences.